Carl Gustaf Emil Mannerheim: Journey to Asia

 With a small caravan, including a Cossack guide, Chinese interpreter, and Uyghur cook, Mannerheim first trekked to Khotan in search of British and Japanese spies.
 After returning to Kashgar, he headed north into the Tian Shan range, surveying passes and gauging the stances of the tribes towards the Han Chinese.
 Mannerheim arrived in the provincial capital of Urumqi, and then headed east into Gansu province.
-At the sacred Buddhist mountain of Mount Wutai in Shanxi province, Mannerheim met the 13th Dalai Lama of Tibet.
-He showed the Dalai Lama how to use a pistol.
+At the sacred Buddhist mountain of Mount Wutai in Shanxi province, Mannerheim met the 13th Dalai Lama of Tibet, who was living in exile on Mount Wutai after the British had occupied Tibet.
+Mannerheim was only the third European to be granted an audience with the 13th Dalai Lama.
+Mannerheim and the Dalai Lama discussed Russia and the expenses of Mannerheim's journey to Asia.
+The Dalai Lama gave Mannerheim a white decorated cloth to give as a gift to emperor Nicholas II.
+In return, Mannerheim gave the Dalai Lama his pistol and showed him how to use it.

 He followed the Great Wall of China, and investigated a mysterious tribe known as Yugurs.
 From Lanzhou, the provincial capital, Mannerheim headed south into Tibetan territory and visited the lamasery of Labrang, where he was stoned by xenophobic monks.
-During his trip to Tibet in 1908 Mannerheim became the third European who had met with Dalai Lama.
-Mannerheim arrived in Beijing in July 1908, returning to St. Petersburg via Japan and the Trans-Siberian Express.
+Mannerheim arrived in Beijing in July 1908, returning to Saint Petersburg via Japan and the Trans-Siberian Express.
 His report gave a detailed account of Chinese modernization, covering education, military reforms, colonization of ethnic borderlands, mining and industry, railway construction, the influence of Japan, and opium smoking.
 He also discussed the possibility of a Russian invasion of Xinjiang, and Xinjiang's possible role as a bargaining chip in a putative future war with China.
 His trip through Asia left him with a lifelong love of Asian art, which he thereafter collected.

-After returning to Russia in 1909 from the expedition, Mannerheim presented to his emperor its results of which Nicholas II listened with interest and of which there were many artifacts that are still on display in the museum.
+From Beijing, Mannerheim travelled to Japan and from there to Vladivostok, from where he returned to Saint Petersburg along the Trans-Siberian Railway.
+After returning to Russia in 1909, Mannerheim presented results of the expedition to Emperor Nicholas II.
+Mannerheim had originally planned to spend twenty minutes with the emperor, but the meeting lasted about an hour longer than that.
+There are many artifacts still on display in the museum.
 After that, Mannerheim was appointed to command the 13th Vladimir Uhlan Regiment in the Congress Kingdom of Poland.
 The following year, he was promoted to major general and was posted as the commander of the Life Guard Uhlan Regiment of His Imperial Majesty in Warsaw.

+Mannerheim recorded his journey to Asia in two books: A visit to the Sarö and Shera Yögurs and A journey through Asia.
+The latter book was originally published in Russian but has since been translated to numerous other languages and has attracted a great deal of professional attention.

 Next Mannerheim became part of the Imperial entourage and was appointed to command a cavalry brigade.